LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 ==Median Filter== -> Non linear filter, each pixel intensity is replaced by the median over a given neighbourhood, the median being the value falling half-way in the sorted set of intensities.
 ![[Pasted image 20250305195940.png|200]]
+⚠ Gaussian-like noise, such as sensor noise, cannot be dealt with by the Median, as this would require computing new noiseless intensities.

+==Bilateral Filter== -> Advanced non-linear filter to accomplish denoising of Gaussian-like noise without blurring the image (aka edge preserving smoothing).

+==Non-local Means Filter== -> non-linear edge preserving smoothing filter.
+The key idea is that the similarity among patches spread over the image can be deployed to achieve denoising.

 ## 3 - Edge Detection